Some things will never change in youth ministry like middle school boys not taking showers, high school girls in conflict and church politics.

 " For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms. " Ephesians 6:11,12

 It’s easy to use this verse to say that those who oppose us are driven by dark forces.
 This is not usually the case.
 Most of the time we are fighting ideologies and philosophies, generational practices and culture itself, and sometimes the enemy is our own hard- headedness.
 Shammah knew his enemy, and we must discern ours.

 - Israel troops fled from them

 There will be lonely times in youth ministry.
-There will be times we stand alone but we are not truly alone; God is with us.
-We may see our youth leaders flee, our students flee, and even our friends flee.
+There will be times you stand alone but you’re are not truly alone; God is with you.
+You may see your youth leaders flee, your students flee, and even your friends flee.
 They might not see the vision you see.

 Use stories of previous victories and potential victories to build the inner strength of those around you.
 Some will still flee but some may hear the warriors call and join you.

 - But Shammah took his stand in the middle of the field

 This is where the rubber meets the road.
 Maybe Shammah was tired of running.
 Maybe he was tired of giving up ground.
 Whatever the reason, he stopped, drew his sword, and said enough is enough.